WHAT TYPE OF FRONT DOOR IS MOST SECURE? | CHOOSING A MATERIAL, ACCESSORIES AND MORE

-Thanks to its low price and even lower maintenance required, uPVC doors have been a popular choice for front doors for many years.
+Thanks to the low price and even lower maintenance required, uPVC doors have been a popular choice for front doors for many years.

 Modern uPVC doors are a huge improvement on older versions which were not renowned for their strength or security.
 The standards in security and quality when buying a uPVC door is much better thanks to higher manufacturing standards.

 However, with uPVC doors, locks can only be attached in place of the original lock so additional locks for extra security cannot be added.

 One of the biggest drawbacks of a uPVC door is the longevity.
 They tend to have a shorter lifespan than other materials (10-15 years) and, as they deteriorate their level of security can also deteriorate.

 Composite doors look to address the problems found in other types of door such as uPVC and wooden doors.
 Read our guide to composite vs uPVC front doors here.